RittenInc/mdb-autocompleter/README.md

 ## Build

-Add your MDB key to package json
+Add your MDB api token to `./package.json` and to `./projects/mdb-pro/package.json`

 ```json
 "ng-uikit-pro-standard": "git+https://oauth2:xxxxxx@git.mdbootstrap.com/mdb/angular/ng-uikit-pro-standard.git",
 ```

-Replace xxxxxx with your api key
+Replace xxxxxx with your api token

 Run `npm run build:mdb` to build the project.
 And see the above error messagings.